Rudbeckia (Black-Eyed Susan)

 Planting Level:

-Place crown just below soil surface, plugs even with soil surface.
+Plant plugs even with soil surface.

 PGRs/Pinching:

-PGRs may be used if desired.
+PGRs may be beneficial.

 Lighting: